It looks real, but it’s twelve and a half minutes of exquisite computer animation.

-Alex Roman (aka Jorge Seva, born in 1979 in Alicante, Spain) did it.
+Alex Roman did it.
 He’s one of the most admired artists in the world of computer graphics – a master 3D designer.
-With his latest video, he’s created a new reality out of the surreal and the abstract, in a stunning and lyrical video that’s architecture, art, photography and fantasy – all at once.
+With his latest video, he’s created a new reality out of the surreal and the abstract, in a video that’s architecture, art, photography and fantasy – all at once.

-He calls it “The Third and The Seventh,” and the critics are bowled over.
+He calls it “The Third and The Seventh,” and the critics like it: